MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 ### 6.12.2.
 Fault Management Job Complex Query Response

-Entities used for providing a response to Fault Management Job Complex Query request are presented in Figure 28.
-The Seller/Server responds with a list of `FaultManagementJobComplexQuery` objects, which represent matched Fault Management Jobs.
+The Seller/Server responds with a list of `FaultManagementJob` objects, which represent matched Fault Management Jobs.

 The following snippet presents the Seller/Server response.